 How much does a nursing home cost?

 The cost of nursing homes differs by state.
-Based on research from Genworth Financial, the national average costs in 2019 were:
+Based on research from Genworth Financial, the national median costs in 2021 were:

 A full breakdown of average costs by state can be found on SeniorLiving.com.

 How do you pay for a nursing home?

 Medicaid is the most common way Americans pay for nursing home care.
 Medicaid may cover 100% of the cost of a Medicaid approved nursing home facility if your loved one qualifies.
 This is based on their income and financial assets and if they fall into the range required by your state’s Medicaid program.
 They may have to pay a co-payment based on your state’s financial requirements.
 To learn more, continue reading on Policy Genius.

 Medicare pays for short-term stays at nursing homes (called convalescent care) for people who are recovering from surgery or an episode of illness.
 This is not for long-term care.
 To receive this form of care a person must have: